RosettaCommons/demos/public/drrafter/README.md

 `protein_fit_into_density.pdb`: The protein structure that has been fit into the density map.
 For this demo, this is a crystal structure of the unbound protein (PDB ID 1LVA).
 The sequence of this protein structure should exactly match the sequence in the fasta file.

 `protein_and_RNA_helix_fit_into_density.pdb`: Coordinates of both the protein structure and the RNA helix (from `RNA_helix.pdb`) fit into the density map.
 This will be the starting conformation for the DRRAFTER run.
 (The relative positions of the protein and RNA helix will be allowed to change though.)
+The order of the residues in this PDB file should match the order of the residues in the fasta file.

 ## Running DRRAFTER: